“Everything goes wrong”: CDU decides in a night session for Laschet – with chaos and numerous breakdowns

 Laschet came under more and more pressure as the evening progressed.
 Then the rescue attempt follows.
 The basis should bring the decision.
 One could think about a district chairmanship, but only after the board has voted for him.
 Many people fail to understand this decision.
 “There are gamblers at work,” said a CDU member of the Bundestag in an interview.
 A few minutes after this information reached the public from the meeting, there should be a secret vote in the CDU federal executive committee.
 Participants say that the board of directors will vote on whether there should be a district chairperson’s conference before the decision on the candidate for chancellor.

 After midnight it is still unclear how to proceed.
-Fundamental questions are now in the room.
+How world and picture reported, fundamental questions are now in the room.
 How should voting be done at all?
 And who can cast their vote?
 The board of directors or also the state chairmen and prime ministers?
 In the end, the striking technology then delays the vote further back.
 Some participants are getting more and more impatient.
-“Everything goes wrong,” calls out Wolfgang Schäuble.
+“Everything’s going wrong,” calls out Wolfgang Schäuble after information from the Mirror.

 K-Question: The decision has been made, it should be Laschet – but does Söder accept?